planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Verify by navigating either to the appropriate REST endpoint or the UI.

-Note: Since we didn’t associate the styles with the layers (yet), Layer Preview will not show anything different.
+Note: Since we didn't associate the styles with the layers (yet), Layer Preview will not show anything different.

 --------------------------------------------------